How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 How to Order Samples from Suppliers on Alibaba

 Once you believe you have found a suitable supplier at a reasonable price, it’s time to order product samples.
 You are expected to pay a small sample fee, ranging from free plus shipping to the regular total retail price.
-You should expect to pay more than retail plus shipping if you get a custom-made item.
+You can expect to pay more than the retail price plus shipping if you order a custom-made item.
 Shipping is also usually by air, which is more expensive but takes 3-5 days versus more than one month.
 Using PayPal for the sample is typically the best way to pay due to solid buyer protection.

 How Do You Pay For An Order On Alibaba?